KelseyHigham/video-over-OSC/docs.md

 To create an animation, create a copy of the avatar, because the Unity animation "record" or "preview" feature might get the avatar stuck in the motorcycle pose.

+To create an animation on an asset that'll be *distributed*, package the PxScreen as a prefab, and animate relative to the root of the prefab, rather than relative to the root of the avatar.

 Create an animation with two frames - 0 and 1, or 0 and 127.
 Record and scroll UVs with the Inspector, according to the math described in the first part of this file.
 After recording, toggle Preview off.

 Automate this with a tool like TinyTask.